 Make your own Yorkshire Puddings

-Use a deep tray like this one to make the Yorkies in – make sure the oil is hot before you add a small amount of the batter mixture.
+Use a deep tray like this one to make the Yorkies in – reminder – make sure the oil is hot before you add a small amount of the batter mixture.

 Sunday Roast

 Of course one of the most popular dishes in the UK is the Sunday Roast.
-This consists of a roast beef, vegetables, Yorkshire Puddings and lots of gravy!
+This national dish consists of roast beef, roasted potatoes, vegetables such as Brussels sprouts, Yorkshire Puddings and lots of gravy!

 In the summer you will find the meal served with new potatoes while in the winter mashed potatoes are the norm.
 Roast potatoes can be a vital component at any time of year!

-I highly recommend finding a pub and enjoying a good Sunday Roast when you are in the UK.
-Its a social meal and a time when families generally get together.
-It is particularly nice in the winter when the pubs have roaring fires and the atmosphere is cosy.
+I highly recommend finding a traditional British pub and enjoying a good roast dinner when you are in the UK.
+It’s a social meal and a time when families generally get together.
+It is a traditional British dish that is particularly nice in the winter when the pubs have roaring fires and the atmosphere is cosy.

 Toad in the Hole

-Sticking with the theme of Yorkshire Puddings have you heard of Toad in the Hole?
+Sticking with the theme of Yorkshire Puddings and traditional British food have you heard of Toad in the Hole?

 This is a delicious combination and when served with mashed potatoes, peas and gravy is a tasty and hearty meal in winter.